 The Cloughjordan Community Farm is a cross-community initiative set up in August 2008.
-The farm is spread over 40 acres; 28 acres 2 kilometres outside Cloughjordan and a further 12 acres in the Ecovillage.
-Over 70 households currently subscribe to the farm.
+The farm is situated on 12 acres in the Cloughjordan Ecovillage.
+Over 80 members currently subscribe to the farm.

 The Farm is based on a model of farming called Community Supported Agriculture and is the first and largest CSA scheme in Ireland.

-This year the farm produced a wide range of vegetables – potatoes, carrots, onions, cabbage, broccoli, beetroot, kale, chard, turnips, parsnips, pumpkins, tomatoes, courgettes, broad beans, grapes, berries, melons and much more.
+This year the farm produced a wide range of vegetables – potatoes, carrots, onions, cabbage, broccoli, beetroot, kale, chard, turnips, parsnips, pumpkins, tomatoes, courgettes, grapes, berries and much more.
 Four polytunnels have been erected to extend the growing season.

 Further information from the farm website here

-CSA consists of a community of individuals who pledge support to a farm operation so that the farmland becomes, either legally or spiritually, the community’s farm, with the growers and consumers providing mutual support and sharing the risks and benefits of food production.
-A direct relationship is created between farmers and farm members who pay a subscription which guarantees the farmers a wage and the members receive a weekly delivery of vegetables, fruit, eggs or any type of farm produce.
+A CSA consists of a community of individuals who pledge support to a farm operation so that the farmland becomes, either legally or spiritually, the community’s farm, with the growers and consumers providing mutual support and sharing the risks and benefits of food production.
+A direct relationship is created between farmers and farm members who pay a subscription which guarantees the farmers a wage and the members receive twice weekly deliveries of seasonal vegetables, fruit, or any type of farm produce.